Computing: History

-Computer
+Computers

 A computer is a machine that manipulates data according to a set of instructions called a computer program.
 The program has an executable form that the computer can use directly to execute the instructions.
 The same program in its human-readable source code form, enables a programmer to study and develop a sequence of steps known as an algorithm.
 Because the instructions can be carried out in different types of computers, a single set of source instructions converts to machine instructions according to the CPU type.

 The execution process carries out the instructions in a computer program.
 Instructions express the computations performed by the computer.
 They trigger sequences of simple actions on the executing machine.
 Those actions produce effects according to the semantics of the instructions.

 Computer hardware

-Computer hardware includes the physical parts of a computer, including central processing unit, memory and input/output.
+Computer hardware includes the physical parts of a computer, including the central processing unit, memory, and input/output.
 Computational logic and computer architecture are key topics in the field of computer hardware.